weavejester/compojure/README.md

 ## Installation

-Add the following dependency to your `project.clj` file:
+Add the following dependency to your deps.edn file:

+    compojure/compojure {:mvn/version "1.7.1"}

+Or to your Leiningen project file:

     [compojure "1.7.1"]